kaantkin/FAQ-Accordion-FM/README.md

 ### Continued development

 For future projects, I am going to focus on using semantic HTML as I feel like this would benefit development, making code more structured and readable.
 At this stage, I want to focus more on CSS and I do not feel completely confident, especially with alignment and positioning of items.
 I also want to refine my ability to refactor code, especially in terms of reducing duplicates and making it more modular.
 I would also like to continue practicing responsive web design, as it proved to be quite challenging on this project (and I still don't have it 100% with issues such as div clipping out of screen when contents expanded).
+I would also like to continue practicing responsive web design, as it proved to be quite challenging on this project (and I still don't have it 100% with issues such as div clipping out of screen when contents expanded).

 ### Useful resources